-- 1. What are the requirements for the member schools that cosponsor a tournament/meet?
-Any tournament/meet which must be sanctioned by the NFHS must also be sponsored or cosponsored by a member school of the host state athletic association.
-In order to be considered a cosponsor of a tournament/meet, a member school must be legitimately involved in the planning, promotion, and conduct of the event.
-A school would be accorded cosponsor status provided the following conditions were satisfied: - A. The superintendent must approve, in writing, the school's request for cosponsor status and such documentation must accompany the completed sanction form submitted to the DIAA office. - B. The principal, an assistant principal, the athletic director, or the head varsity coach in that sport must attend the tournament planning meetings and must have both voice and vote in any decisions related to the tournament. - C. The school must be assigned responsibilities commensurate with their cosponsor status; e.g., site management, in which case the school would be responsible for hiring and supervising site personnel, arranging for security, providing for crowd control, etc. as if the tournament/meet was being conducted on school premises. - D. The principal, an assistant principal, or the athletic director must agree to investigate any complaints from the participating schools and/or state athletic associations. - E. If applicable, the school must be listed as an additional insured on the event liability insurance policy.
+- 1. What are the requirements for the member schools that co-sponsor a tournament/meet?
+Any tournament/meet which must be sanctioned by the NFHS must also be sponsored or co-sponsored by a member school of the host state athletic association.
+In order to be considered a co-sponsor of a tournament/meet, a member school must be legitimately involved in the planning, promotion, and conduct of the event.
+A school would be accorded co-sponsor status provided the following conditions were satisfied: - A. The superintendent must approve, in writing, the school's request for co-sponsor status and such documentation must accompany the completed sanction form submitted to the DIAA office. - B. The principal, an assistant principal, the athletic director, or the head varsity coach in that sport must attend the tournament planning meetings and must have a vote in any decisions related to the tournament.

+- C. The school must be assigned responsibilities commensurate with their co-sponsor status; e.g., site management, in which case the school would be responsible for hiring and supervising site personnel, arranging for security, providing for crowd control, etc. as if the tournament/meet was being conducted on school premises. - D. The principal, an assistant principal, or the athletic director must agree to investigate any complaints from the participating schools and/or state athletic associations. - E. If applicable, the school must be listed as an additional insured on the event liability insurance policy.

-FAQ Concerning 1009.6.0 (Athletic Camps and Clinics Sponsorship, Commercial Camps and Clinics and Open Gyms, Conditioning Programs and Non School Competition)
+FAQs Concerning 1008.6.0 (Athletic Camps and Clinic Sponsorship, Commercial Camps and Clinics and Open Gyms, Conditioning Programs and Non School Competition)